astrofra/astrofra/README.md

 ### ***1995*** Microids, Fort Boyard – 'The Challenge'

-In the summer of 1995, I worked on the adaptation project of Fort Boyard for PC MS-DOS as a C language developer.
-The Microïds team had just set up a 2D C/ASM framework, with which I worked in complete autonomy, from integrating graphical elements, implementing gameplay and display, to diagnosing occasional bugs within the framework.
+During the summer of 1995, I worked on the adaptation of Fort Boyard for PC MS-Dos as a C developer.
+The Microïds team had just put together a 2D framework in C/ASM in which I worked fully indepently, from the integration of the graphic assets, the implementation of the gameplay and the display, to the occasional bug diagnostics on the framework.

 ![](img/work-pro-006.png)<br>
 <sub>_Screenshots of two challenges completed during my mission and the game cover._</sub><br>

 ### ***1994*** Silmarils, Ishar 3 CD-Rom

-At Silmarils during the summer of 1994, I created the intro cinematic sequence for Ishar III CD-ROM as a 3D graphic designer.
+At Silmarils, during summer 1994, I created the cinematic intro of Ishar III CD-Rom as a 3D computer graphics artist.
-My role was to build the complete 3D animation sequence.
-The result I delivered was integrated as is.
-Initially started as an internship, this mission was compensated in the form of a freelance assignment.
+My job was to make the entire sequence in 3D animation.
+The output I produced was incorporated as is.
+This mission started as an internship and was paid as a freelance.

 ![](img/work-pro-007.png)<br>
 <sub>_Screenshots prepared for the game promotion by "Generation 4" issue 71, November 1994._</sub><br>